py-sdl/py-sdl2/doc/integration.rst

 whole package into your project to ship it within your own project bundle.

+.. _importing-pysdl2:

 Importing
 ---------
-The :mod:`sdl2` module relies on an external SDL2 library which it can access for creating the wrapper functions.
+The :mod:`sdl2` package relies on an external SDL2 library which it can access for creating the wrapper functions.
 This means that the user needs to have SDL2 installed or that you ship a SDL2 library with your project.